nick-kann/MonkeyVsGorilla-LogisticRegression/README.md

 # Monkey vs Gorilla Classification Model
 This is a binary classification machine learning model that implements logistic regression to predict whether a given 256 x 256 pixel image is a monkey or a gorilla

 To classify an image using this model, the image is flattened into a column vector and normalized by dividing each value by 255.
 The model treats each RGB value of the image as a node in a single layer and passes its weight into the sigmoid activation function to calculate the predicted y value (yhat).
 If yhat is above 0.5, the model predicts the image to be a monkey.
-If yhat is below 0.5, the model predicts the image to be beef carpaccio. \
+If yhat is below 0.5, the model predicts the image to be gorilla. \
 <br/><br/>
 Here's a diagram that might help visualize the process: